Thursday, January 18, 2018

 On the other hand, Allison is definitely a step up from Taylor, the ex-girlfriend in She’s All That.

 Striker is also responsible for the most unintentionally laughable moment: When Allison catches him making out with her best friend Maggie.
 This happens mere seconds after Berke tries to tell Allison that Striker was hitting on Kelly, but Allison will not listen.
-She walks away, opens a door, and there’s Striker making out with Maggie; mere seconds after he was hitting on Kelly.
-This is a scene that could easily have been shortened by having Allison witness Striker’s advances towards Kelly; she would then storm out of the house and Striker would following attempting to explain himself.
+She walks away, opens a door, and there’s Striker making out with Maggie.
+This is a scene that could easily have been shortened by having Allison witness Striker’s advances towards Kelly; she could then storm out of the house and Striker would chase after her, in a desperate attempt to explain himself.
 Instead, we are fed the same piece of information twice: Striker is two timing asshole.
 Maggie barely registers as a character that it’s hard to feel anything towards her; she is neither sympathetic nor detestable.
 Maggie is one of Zoe Saldana’s earliest roles and, thankfully, she has gone onto better things, because she is completely ill served by the script.

 The wild card in the entire cast is Martin Short as drama teacher/musical director, Dr. Desmond Forrest Oates.
 Whether you find Short funny or not, he does bring an unpredictable to the proceedings that this movie desperately needs.
 According to O’Haver on the commentary, the look on confusion on the cast’s faces was genuine; they didn’t know what to make of Martin Short.
 My favorite Desmond Forrest Oates bit is when Kelly thanks him for casting her as Helena, he replies, “Me thinks thou best not botch it.”
 It’s an energetic performance and Short really gives a boost to an otherwise routine script.
 Oates is a rude, egotistically asshole who genuinely believes that his musical adaption of A Midsummer Night’s Dream is an improvement on Shakespeare’s original; when Kelly suggest making changes to one of his songs, by incorporating lines from Shakespeare’s play, he is absolutely appalled.
 He never offers genuine direction to his actors; after Kelly has finished rehearsing her song number he tells her that it was “terrible.”